RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 C.	Independent,	every	six	months
 D.	Internal,	yearly
 Correct Answer: A.

 Under	the	ISO/IEC	27018	standards,	audits	should	be	completed	by an	independent	entity	that	does	not	have	any	financial	or	management stake	in	the	organization	or	application,	and	should	be	done	at	least yearly.
 B	is	incorrect	because	the	audits	must	be	done	by	an	independent entity,	at	least	on	a	yearly	basis,	not	internally	every	six	months.
 C	is	incorrect	because	the	audits	must	be	done	by	an	independent entity,	at	least	on	a	yearly	basis,	not	every	six	months.
 D	is	incorrect	because	the	audits	must	be	done	by	an	independent entity,	at	least	on	a	yearly	basis,	not	internally.

-### Qustion # 27 - Which	step	of	the	audit	plan	determines	how	many	staff	will	need	to	beallocated	on	behalf	of	the	organization	and	the	auditors	to	conduct	a successful	audit?
+### Qustion # 27 - Which	step	of	the	audit	plan	determines	how	many	staff	will	need	to	be allocated	on	behalf	of	the	organization	and	the	auditors	to	conduct	a successful	audit?
 A.	Define	scope
-B.	Lessons	learned     mk
+B.	Lessons	learned
 C.	Define	objectives
 D.	Conduct	the	audit
 Correct Answer: C.

 During	the	defining	objectives	stage	of	an	audit,	the	policies	and regulations	to	be	audited	against	are	determined,	as	well	as	the	risk acceptance	of	the	organization	in	regard	to	them.
 As	part	of	this process,	the	number	of	staff	needed	to	complete	the	audit	is determined,	both	on	the	part	of	the	auditors	and	on	the	organization being	audited.

 A	is	incorrect	because	defining	the	scope	of	the	audit	occurs	after	the defining	of	objectives.
 The	scope	includes	what	exactly	will	be included	in	the	audit,	as	well	as	how	things	will	be	tested.
 It	serves	as the	official	map	for	the	audit	and	all	the	steps	and	processes	that	must be	completed	as	part	of	it.